 The course is self-study.
 This means that all of the material is online and available in our Learning Center, and the burden is on the student to follow the Syllabus to learn the material.
 The benefit of this approach is that each student can learn at his or her own pace, and on his or her own schedule.
 Students can take as long as they want to complete each exam in the certification process to ensure familiarity and understanding of the material.

 Won't the self-study model be difficult if I'm a beginner?

-For beginners we recommend our structured Syllabus, however you may study in any order that suits you.
+For beginners we recommend following our structured Syllabus, however you may study the material in any order that suits you.

 What is required to pass?

 In order to pass the certification process the student must: